Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Art: Children at Sea
+Cover Art: Children at Sea

 Children at Sea: Lives Shaped by the Waves

-By Vyvyen Brendon
+by Vyvyen Brendon

-Pen & Sword, 2020, ISBN 978-1-52677-244-2 US$29.95 / UK£21.65
+Pen & Sword, 2020, ISBN 978-1-52677-244-2 US $29.95 / UK £21.65

-Reviewed by Irwin Bryan
+Review by Irwin Bryan

 In most cases, I saw other factors that had more meaningful impacts on these young lives than the hardships of the voyages.
 Mary Branham knew the chances of returning to England were so slim that she suffered from intense homesickness more than anything else.
 Joseph’s life was happy and included his freedom and an interesting career, a far cry from the young African’s fears aboard the slaver.

 Several boys went to sea as new midshipmen in the navy.
-One was small and frail, which had the most impact on his life, another was sullen and lacked drive or ambition.
+One was small and frail, which had the most impact on his life; another was sullen and lacked drive or ambition.
 Overall, these sailors’ lives were not really impacted much by the voyages they undertook.
-They had volunteered for naval service, were taught sailing skills, as well as sword fighting and cannon-firing, and enjoyed the alcohol-fueled antics of the midshipmen’s berth.
+They had volunteered for naval service, were taught sailing skills, as well as sword fighting and cannon firing, and enjoyed the alcohol-fueled antics of the midshipmen’s berth.
 Most of these boys died from accidents, illness, or war.
 Only two served long enough to be commissioned as lieutenants; other survivors’ service ended when wars ended.

 The children sent from India to boarding schools and the children of destitute mothers sent to live in Canada experienced a sense of loss and separation.
 The severed connection to family was the worst memory of their journeys.
 I had no idea that (mostly single) mothers could simply give up their children or that the children who fostered with Canadian families were really indentured servants required to “work” when they got older.
-This practice continued well in to the twentieth century.
+This practice continued well in to the 20th century.

-Anyone with an interest in family life during the Georgian and Victorian eras will be happy they chose this book.
+Anyone with an interest in family life during the Georgian and Victorian eras will be happy they choose this book.
 Others may enjoy learning about the ways a child’s life in the past differs from what is normal now.
 All the different voyages make this a remarkably interesting sea story that will entertain and enlighten all readers.

-Review Copyrighted ©2021 Irwin Bryan
+21 Irwin Bryan

 Home